Sphere (venue): Other locations

 MSG had initially stated that it intends to build other Sphere venues around the world.

 A similar MSG Sphere was proposed to be built in Stratford, East London.
 However, in November 2023, Sphere's planning permission was rejected by Mayor of London Sadiq Khan, primarily over concerns about potential light pollution.
 The Tees Valley Mayor, Ben Houchen, suggested Teesside in North East England as an alternative location for Sphere.

 In December 2023, Sphere Entertainment was discussing building of a new venue to be used for K-pop concerts in Hanam, South Korea.
-After discussions stalled for South Korea and also Saudi Arabia, MSG was in talks with developers in United Arab Emirates to build a second Sphere in Abu Dhabi.
+After discussions stalled for South Korea and also Saudi Arabia, MSG was in talks with developers in United Arab Emirates to build a second Sphere on Yas Island in Abu Dhabi.
 On October 15, 2024, Sphere Entertainment confirmed that a second Sphere, identical to the one in Las Vegas, would be built in Abu Dhabi.

-In March 2025, Dolan stated that that the company was exploring the possibility of building smaller-scale iterations of Sphere, with a capacity of around 5,000 spectators.
+In March 2025, CEO and executive chairman James Dolan stated that that the company was exploring the possibility of building smaller-scale iterations of Sphere, with a capacity of around 5,000 spectators.
+In January 2026, it was reported that Sphere Entertainment had proposed a smaller location in National Harbor, Maryland, adjacent to the MGM National Harbor casino hotel, which would seat around 6,000.

+In April 2026, MSG Entertainment and SBI Holdings held talks about building a new venue in Tokyo, Japan at Odaiba which would have a capacity of 20,000 and feature a fully enclosed spherical structure.